open-mmlab/mmselfsup/docs/en/model_zoo.md

 ## Benchmarks

-In following tables, we only displayed ImageNet Linear Evaluation, COCO17 Object Detection and PASCAL VOC12 Aug Segmentation, you can click algorithm name above to check the comprehensive benchmark results.
+In the following tables, we only display ImageNet linear evaluation, ImageNet fine-tuning, COCO17 object detection and instance segmentation, and PASCAL VOC12 Aug semantic segmentation.
+You can click algorithm name above to check more comprehensive benchmark results.

 ### ImageNet Linear Evaluation

-If not specified, we use linear evaluation setting from [MoCo](http://openaccess.thecvf.com/content_CVPR_2020/papers/He_Momentum_Contrast_for_Unsupervised_Visual_Representation_Learning_CVPR_2020_paper.pdf).
-Or the settings is mentioned in Remark.
+If not specified, we use linear evaluation setting from [MoCo](http://openaccess.thecvf.com/content_CVPR_2020/papers/He_Momentum_Contrast_for_Unsupervised_Visual_Representation_Learning_CVPR_2020_paper.pdf) as default.
+Other settings are mentioned in Remarks.

 | Algorithm           | Config                                                                                                                                                                                       | Remarks               | Top-1 (%) |
 | ------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------- | --------- |